AB 2743 and California’s Peer-to-Peer Car Sharing

 “This is about keeping our economy competitive,” Pacheco said.
 “If we want innovation to stay here, we have to make it possible to do business here.”

-What Happens Next: From the Senate to the Governor’s Desk
+From Senate Floor to the Governor’s Desk

 “You hear that all the time,” he said.
 “It’s sitting on the governor’s desk waiting for his signature, as if he’s pacing the room doing nothing else but looking at a stack of bills.
 How long can it actually sit there?”

-“The governor has 30 days to sign or veto bills.
-The last date to sign or veto all bills this year is September 30th.”
+“The governor has 30 days to sign or veto bills,” she explained.
+“The last date to sign or veto all bills this year is September 30th.”

 “Anyone that wants to get their opinion in should certainly reach out to you,” he said.
 “Do you want to provide some contact information for people who want to reach out or maybe contact the governor’s office?”